Practice guide7 min readBy Noah Willmott

-What Muscle Memory Actually Is
+What Is Muscle Memory in Typing?

 Muscle memory is a colloquial name for procedural memory — the storage of skilled motor sequences in the brain's basal ganglia and cerebellum rather than the cortex.
 Unlike factual memory, procedural memory does not require conscious retrieval once it is established.
 You do not need to think about where the letter E is any more than you think about how to balance while walking.